 - clean up our spaces and get rid of stuff we don’t need

 Later in the ride, I called a friend from the job search world, who shares my bike’s name, though it’s spelled differently.
 I realized I was on her street but had never been to her place, despite several invitations.
-Before Coronavirus (B.C.), I often saw her at the community college computer lab (the largest in the world, I’m told, with over 600 of them).
+Before Coronavirus (B.C.), I often saw her at the community college computer lab (the largest in the world, I’m told, with over 600 of machines).
 We met in a parking lot and she spent a quarter of an hour sharing some of her sad stories, and I griped about a few of my own.
 She’s been pretty stressed, too, because jobs aren’t panning out, and she also can’t visit her mother.
 Afterward, she said she felt better, and I was glad to be able to help a bit.
+And be helped, too.

-With such dark thoughts on my mind, after a relatively short 15-mile ride, I finally reached my temporary, future ex home, had some grub and watched some programs.
+With dark thoughts on my mind, after a relatively short 15-mile ride, I finally reached my temporary, future ex home, had some grub and watched some programs.
 I did my yoga and began this piece.
 Life seemed normal for a moment.
 But it wasn’t.
 I paused my yoga to read more news.
-I took a nap on the map.
+I took a nap on the mat.
 Finished and finally got to bed at an unholy hour, exhausted at all levels, despite the low level of activity.
 Blame it all on corona.

 It has taken me a while to finish this blog.
 And it’s not even finished.
 This is just one day.
 The virus and all its effects seems to have slowed down time.
 Tomorrow is another day.
 One day in the slow ticking of the clock.
 Life may be revving up again.